makoni/CocoaLUT-swift/README.md

 ## Documentation

 The active migration checklist and contributor instructions live in [`PORT_TO_SWIFT_PLAN.md`](PORT_TO_SWIFT_PLAN.md).
-That document tracks remaining Objective-C shims, concurrency work, and documentation tasks.
+That document now tracks packaging, concurrency, and documentation follow-ups for the Swift-only implementation.

 ## Contributing

 - Use `swift test -Xswiftc -strict-concurrency=complete` before opening PRs.
-- Keep Objective-C compatibility shims intact until the deprecation plan is complete.
 - Follow the modern Swift guidelines documented in `.github/instructions`.

 ## Authors